rasilab/tfcb_2018/lectures/lecture6/README.md

 ### Now download some data and test out a few of these commands

-Here's some [test data to play with](https://www.dropbox.com/s/aqb1af2p9o50qw8/lecture6_data.tgz?dl=1).
-Download using the link or (even better) from the command line:
+Here's some [test data to play with, as .tgz](https://www.dropbox.com/s/aqb1af2p9o50qw8/lecture6_data.tgz?dl=1) or [.zip, maybe better for windows](https://www.dropbox.com/s/y9z736wmxpp2ica/lecture6_data.zip?dl=1).
+Download using the links or (even better) from the command line:

-Here's another link to a .zip file (for windows?) [zip file](https://www.dropbox.com/s/y9z736wmxpp2ica/lecture6_data.zip)

 ``` shell